aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/document-creation/modify-xps-document/_index.md

 ## What is modifying an XPS document?

-XPS (XML Paper Specification) is Microsoft’s fixed‑layout document format, similar to PDF.
-Modifying an XPS document means programmatically changing its visual content—adding text, images, or shapes—without converting the file to another format.
-Aspose.Page provides a rich object model that lets you edit XPS files directly from your .NET code.
+Modifying an XPS document involves programmatically altering its visual content—such as inserting text, images, or vector shapes—while preserving the fixed‑layout nature of the file.
+Because XPS is based on XML, changes are applied directly to the document’s page structure without the need for conversion, enabling precise control over layout, typography, and graphics.

 ## Why use Aspose.Page to modify XPS documents?

-* **Full control** – work with pages, glyphs, brushes, and transforms at a low level.
-* **No external dependencies** – pure .NET library, no need for Office or Adobe components.
-* **Cross‑platform** – runs on Windows, Linux, and macOS via .NET Core.
-* **Robust performance** – handles large documents efficiently and supports advanced typography.
+Aspose.Page offers a native .NET API that works across platforms, eliminates external dependencies, and delivers high performance for large documents.
+It gives developers low‑level access to pages, glyphs, brushes, and transforms, making it possible to implement custom signatures, watermarks, and complex graphics with fine‑grained control.

 ## Prerequisites